caseycarroll42/pwa-playground/README.md

 - Is visited at least twice, with at least five minutes between visits

 To learn more about the web app manifest, check out [Matt Guant and Paul Kinlan's article on Google's Web Fundamentals site](https://www.youtube.com/watch?v=Z4nxxThIDVk).

+###Custom Web Components
+The search bar and list of stories are custom web components.
+Each component has its own HTML element tag.

+When the user types into the search bar, the stories list is filtered on the fly.
+The example is simple, but flexible.